Alternative Investments: 9 Types to Consider

 Real estate investing is one of the most common forms of alternative investments, with housing acting as a tangible asset that everybody needs.
 Some people even consider it the best way to invest money.

-Real estate can be broken into a few categories: commercial, residential, REITs, crowdfunding platforms, and even farmland, which we’ll break down below as a separate category.
+Real estate can be broken into a few categories: commercial, residential, REITs, funding platforms, and even farmland, which we’ll break down below as a separate category.

 The most popular way to start investing in real estate is to buy a house and rent it out.
 If done correctly, the rent, appreciation, and tax breaks can provide substantial returns.

-More recently, crowdfunding platforms have risen in popularity, providing investors with an easy way to share in the rewards via a smaller allocation.
+More recently, real estate funding platforms have risen in popularity, providing investors with an easy way to share in the rewards via a smaller allocation.

 According to the National Council of Real Estate Investment Fiduciaries (NCREIF), commercial real estate has provided an average yearly return of 8.49 over the last couple decades.

 However, investors should keep in mind that real estate investments strongly rely on physical location.
-For instance, real estate properties in the Northeast region of the U.S. have provided returns above 13%, whereas in the Southwest, returns have averaged around less than 7%.
+For instance, real estate properties in the Northeast region of the U.S. have provided returns above 13% over that time period, whereas in the Southwest, returns have averaged around 7%.

 Learn more on how you can get started with as little as $10 in this Fundrise review.